vbrgit/nma-research-group/content/authors/Diego Alvarez/_index.md

 ---

-Diego Álvarez obtained his bachelor degree in Physics at Universidad Autónoma de Madrid in 1993 and received his PhD in Mathematical Engineering from Universidad Carlos III de Madrid in 2001.
-Currently he is an associate professor in the Mathematics Department there.
+Diego Álvarez obtained his Bachelor's Degree in Physics from Universidad Autónoma de Madrid in 1993, and his PhD in Mathematical Engineering from Universidad Carlos III de Madrid in 2001.
+Currently, he is an Associate Professor in the [Department of Mathematics](https://www.uc3m.es/departamento-matematicas/inicio) at UC3M.
 His interests cover various areas of Applied Mathematics, such as modeling, inverse problems, numerical solution of partial differential equations, image processing, etc.